-In this paper, we aim to bridge the gap between coreference and language modeling literature by investigating to what extent instruction-tuned language models (e.g., InstructGPT) can perform zero-shot coreference resolution.
-In preliminary experiments (Appendix \S \ref{appendix:prompt_format}), we found that zero-shot prompting with a Question Answering (QA) template, like previous work, is less effective at eliciting coreference knowledge than a document-level, marker-based prompt template (Figure \ref{fig:approach}).
-We then show that prompting LLMs is a feasible strategy for zero-shot coreference, achieving competitive performance when comparing to previous unsupervised coreference resolution systems.
-Our analysis reveals strong antecedent linking abilities as well as the generalizability of LLMs to different domains, languages, and time periods.
-However, we also observe that the models struggle to predict the correct mention spans, instead showing strong reliance on a robust external mention detector.
+In this paper, we aim to bridge the gap between coreference and language modeling literature by investigating to what extent instruction-tuned language models (e.g., InstructGPT) can perform coreference resolution via prompting.
+We show that prompting LMs is a feasible strategy for coreference resolution, outperforming previous unsupervised systems.
+Nonetheless, it still trails behind state-of-the-art supervised models and relies heavily on a robust mention detector.
+Finally, we explore the generalization ability of this approach by extending our analysis to a diverse range of domains, languages, and time periods.
+Our results indicate that continued learning should still be the preferred option if a large out-of-domain corpus and a few annotated in-domain documents are available.
+However, large instruction-tuned LMs can generalize surprisingly well across domains and languages, making them a robust option if no target language or in-domain data is available for fine-tuning.